Standard Life Investments Property Income Trust - Issue of Equity

 Issue of Equity

-Standard Life Investments Property Income Trust Limited (the "Company") announces that, on 1 February 2017, it issued 525,000 ordinary shares of 1 pence each (the "Ordinary Shares") under its blocklisting facility for cash at a price of 86.5 pence per share to meet ongoing demand for the Ordinary Shares pursuant to the Company's tap issuance programme.
+Standard Life Investments Property Income Trust Limited (the "Company") announces that, on 3 February 2017, it issued 250,000 ordinary shares of 1 pence each (the "Ordinary Shares") under its block listing facility for cash at a price of 86.5 pence per share to meet ongoing demand for the Ordinary Shares pursuant to the Company's tap issuance programme.

 The net proceeds from the issue of the new Ordinary Shares will be used to reduce the Company's borrowings and/or invested in accordance with the Company's investment policy.